 Protein is a vital part of a balanced diet for everyone, not just for bodybuilders!
 Our nutritionist Jess recommends getting enough protein everyday to help maintain healthy muscle growth.
 The good news is there’s loads of tasty natural ways of getting protein in your diet, without relying on powders and shakes.
 Read more.

-Here in the graze kitchen we love to use wholesome, naturally protein-rich ingredients in our protein snacks, like edamame beans and chickpeas.
-Some of our other favourite sources of protein are seeds and nuts like almonds and peanuts, which also provide healthy fats and minerals.explore protein snacks
+Here in the graze kitchen we love to use ingredients that are a source of protein, like edamame beans and chickpeas.
+Some of our other favourites are seeds and nuts like almonds and peanuts, which also provide healthy fats and minerals.explore protein snacks

 Fresh fruits are natural nutrient powerhouses.
 They contain the vitamins, minerals, nutrients and fibre to drive all of our billions of chemical reactions going on every second in our bodies.
 They are also amazing sources of energy, helping fuel our every move.
-If you’re feeling sluggish, and like your body just needs a vibrant boost, we’re here to help you start eating more fruit with our delicious dried fruit snacks.
+If you’re feeling sluggish, and like your body just needs a vibrant boost, you might want to introduce more fresh fruits and vegetables into your diet.
 Read more.

 We love using real fruit in the graze kitchen.
 From our real apple crisps dusted with cinnamon and a drop of lemon juice, to our naturally sweet and wax-free gummy chews made with apple puree, carrot and orange juice.
 We like to think of fruit as nature’s candy!explore snacks that are a portion of fruit

 Our nutritionist Jess is a big believer in the benefits of dietary fibre, which is why you’ll find her “source of fibre” badge on many of our exciting snacks.